code-cloud9/NET/README.md

 ## Guidelines for Result Replication

-Note: re-running the simulation configurations requires 128 GB RAM and 20 cores.
+Note: re-running all the simulation configurations requires 128 GB RAM and 20 cores.

 ### Results in the Main File